How to Be a Responsible Tourist: 30 Ethical Travel Tips

 Admittedly there’s only one Taj Mahal, one Venice, one Angkor Wat and one Louvre.

+Off-peak travel is typically cheaper and more peaceful too.
 In Mexico, for example, for great deals and fewer people, Cabo San Lucas in early summer and late autumn are especially appealing times to visit.
 (The beaching is better too!)

 2) Go off the beaten track

-There are so many amazing places to discover on this planet that there’s really no excuse for simply following the crowds and contributing to harmful tourism.
+There are so many amazing places to discover on this planet that there’s really no excuse for following the crowds and contributing to harmful tourism.

-But you don’t have to travel to the wilds of Africa to get off-the-beaten-path.
+But you don’t have to travel to the wilds of Africa to get off the beaten path.

 3) Don’t venture too far off the beaten path